Fujitsu General Remains Australia’s Most Trusted Air Conditioning Brand.

 Is There Any Damage?

 Exterior damage is easily noticeable and a key sign of potential internal issues.
-External damage with ACs amounts to either having been dropped (portable/ductless/window units) or by something impacting the appliance (central air systems).
+External damage with ACs normally results from an impact.

 For ductless/window units, check the mounting brackets that hold the unit up (and the window itself, if applicable).
 If it has fallen before, it will happen again if the mounts themselves are damaged.
 Depending on the amount of exterior damage, significant collateral interior damage may have occurred, and the unit may need replacing.

-If you find exterior damage on your portable/ductless/window unit, make sure it isn’t leaking any fluids or gasses and either take it to a professional technician or call for a home visit from a professional aircon repair service.
+If you find exterior damage on your air conditioner unit, make sure it isn’t leaking any fluids or gasses.

 Check around the surrounding area for debris from trees or the building above; a falling tree branch or piece of masonry can both damage your unit and the mounts it sits on.